-If you are looking for a magical safari location with wonderful lodgings featuring sliding glass doors, and like the idea of falling asleep to the sounds of an African river including hippo grunts, you can’t get much better than Tongabezi Safari Lodge.
+If you are looking for a magical safari location with beautiful lodgings featuring sliding glass doors and like the idea of falling asleep to the sounds of an African river, including hippo grunts, you can’t get much better than Tongabezi Safari Lodge.

 Layout: The reception and gift shop sits in the upper area of the Safari Lodge grounds.
 Lower down the path and just above the river, you will find the dining area, a small bar, and a lounge area.
-These sections all are completely open to a large two-tiered deck jutting above the river bank.
-The upper tier contains the fire pit for evening sundowners, the lower tier, tables for dining.
+These sections are entirely open to a large two-tiered deck above the river bank.
+The upper tier contains the fire pit for evening sundowners and the lower tier tables for dining.
 The swimming pool is located slightly further downriver.
-Upriver lies the Lookout, a two-story open air structure where guests can relax and use WiFi.
+Upriver lies the Lookout, a two-story open-air structure where guests can relax and use Wi-Fi.
 Lodge boats are used for transfers to Sindabezi Island, evening sundowners, and private picnic lunches on sandy riverbanks.
 The Sampan in the middle of the Zambezi River is perfect for exclusive romantic dinners.

-When booking rooms that are completely open, insect and animals can be a concern, but fear not, we found neither to be a problem.
+When booking completely open rooms, insects and animals can be a concern, but fear not, we found neither to be a problem.
 On the insect side, even late at night, there only seemed to be a couple of moths, even though it was the rainy season.
-On the animal front, there were some Vervet monkeys that occupied the grounds, and while they sometimes hang out in the commons area, they steer clear of humans and don’t seem to go into the rooms.
+On the animal front, some Vervet monkeys occupied the grounds, and while they sometimes hang out in the commons area, they steer clear of humans and don’t seem to go into the rooms.

-Activities: Victoria Falls is the ‘must do’ trip from Tongabezi and are truly spectacular.
+Activities: Victoria Falls is the ‘must-do’ trip from Tongabezi and is truly spectacular.
 Tongabezi offers trips that start just downstream from the falls.
-From there you can walk onto and across the bridge, you can access the river level, or you can cross over to the Zimbabwe side.
-There are river cruises to visit the sandy islands, hippos and crocodiles of the Zambezi River.
-A final ‘must do’ is to visit the colourful local town of Livingstone and tour the stalls and the art galleries of the traditional market.
-Optional extras include ultralite or helicopter flights over the falls and visits to the famous Livingstone Island where guests can swim to the edge of the Falls.
+From there, you can walk onto and across the bridge, you can access the river level, or you can cross over to the Zimbabwe side.
+There are river cruises to visit the sandy islands, hippos, and crocodiles of the Zambezi River.
+A final ‘must-do’ is to visit the colorful local town of Livingstone and tour the stalls and the art galleries of the traditional market.
+Optional extras include Ultralite or helicopter flights over the falls and visits to the famous Livingstone Island, where guests can swim to the edge of the Falls.

 The sunsets are fabulous, and the nights are wonderfully quiet except for the grunting hippos at the river’s edge.
 Equally wonderful are the sunrises… Wake to the Zambezi cloaked in mists in the morning light and boubou birds singing their hearts out in perfect synchrony.
 For me, there is little in the world more beautiful.